-In this guide, we’re breaking down 101+ of the best business ideas to start today.
-Choosing to be an entrepreneur is no small move—and you need to pursue the right business idea if you hope to make your endeavor a success.
+In this guide, we’re breaking down 135+ of the best small business ideas for new entrepreneurs to start today.
+Choosing the path of entrepreneurship is no small move—and you need to pursue the right business idea if you hope to make your endeavor a success.

 Once you’re reaping the lifestyle benefits of being your own boss it’ll be difficult to ever go back to working a full-time job again.
 And one of the best ways to build momentum with your new business, is to start it on the side of your day job that’s keeping the bills paid.
-So, let’s dive into the most relevant side business ideas in 2022.
+So, let’s dive into the most relevant small business ideas for entrepreneurs in 2023.

-And by now you probably already know… one of the lowest cost (and most attainable) business ideas you can start working on right now is launching a blog of your own.
+And by now you probably already know… with some of the lowest startup costs, one of the most proven successful small business ideas you can start working on right now is launching a blog of your own.
 For that reason, I recently put together a free guide that breaks down how to start a blog and I share the exact strategies I’ve used to turn my blog into a more than $50,000/mo business.

-Looking for Business Ideas?
+Looking for Proven Small Business Ideas?
 Learn How to Start a Blog

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission.
 Know that I only recommend tools and learning resources I’ve personally used and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase them.
 Most of all, I would never advocate for buying something that you can’t afford or that you’re not yet ready to implement.